 Recipes For Reformation: A Menu To Mark Martin Luther

-Inasmuch as Protestant (and especially Lutheran) congregations around the world are preparing for Reformation Sunday this weekend, accordingly let us mark the 500th anniversary of Martin Luther nailing his 95 Theses to the cathedral door in Wittenberg, Germany, with a coffee-and-fellowship hour buffet of indulgences.
+Inasmuch as Protestant (and especially Lutheran) congregations around the world are celebrating Reformation Sunday this weekend, accordingly let us mark the 500th anniversary of Martin Luther nailing his 95 Theses to the cathedral door in Wittenberg, Germany, with a coffee-and-fellowship hour buffet of indulgences.

 The Reformation era was marked by Imperial Diets of all sorts that resulted in excommunications, schisms and wars.
 Today, our diets are marked by gluten sensitivity, veganism and nut allergies, which can be equally divisive and certainly just as deadly.
 The following possibilities invite partakers to take up their forks and sin boldly.